International Frameworks Guide Government Policymaking and Resource Allocation Around Aging

 Demographic and Development Trends Influencing Plan Advancement

-Population aging - the increasing share of older persons, resulting from a decline in fertility rates and increase in life expectancy - is a clear factor driving the development and adoption of action plans on aging.
-In 2019, the number of people aged 60 years and older reached 1 billion globally; this number is projected to increase to 1.4 billion by 2030 and 2.1 billion by 2050.
+Population aging—the increasing share of older persons, resulting from a decline in fertility rates and an increase in life expectancy—is a prevalent motivating factor driving the promulgation of action plans on aging.
+In 2022, people age 65 or older accounted for 10 percent of the global population, a share projected to increase to 16 percent in 2050, at which point there will be twice as many older adults as children under the age of five.
 The following trends are emerging within each World Health Organization (WHO) region, which are presented in descending order of percentage with national plans:

-• The Americas: 71 percent of countries in the region have developed national plans - a total of 24 out of 35 countries.
-The Americas region is quickly aging, with the Pan-American Health Organization (PAHO) projecting that one in six people will be aged over 60 by 2030.
+• The Americas: Eighty-nine percent of countries in the region have developed national plans—a total of 31 out of 35 countries.
+The Americas region is quickly aging, with the Pan-American Health Organization (PAHO) projecting that one in six people will be over age 60 by 2030.
 However, the rate of aging is not consistent across the region.
-While Canada and the U.S. are rapidly becoming “super-aged” societies, Latin America and the Caribbean are aging at slower paces, with only 13 percent of Latin America’s population currently aged 60 years or older.
+While Canada and the United States are rapidly becoming “super-aged” societies, Latin America and the Caribbean are aging at slower paces, with only 13 percent of Latin America’s population currently age 60 or older.

-• Eastern Mediterranean: The Eastern Mediterranean region is young, compared to the rest of the world, with approximately two-thirds of the region’s population under the age of 35.
-Governments in the region are increasingly identifying aging as policy priority: 13 of the region’s 20 countries or 65 percent have at least one strategy, policy, or law on aging.
+• Eastern Mediterranean: The Eastern Mediterranean region is young, compared to the rest of the world, with approximately two-thirds of the region’s population under age 35.
+Governments in the region are increasingly identifying aging as policy priority: 14 of the region’s 20 countries, or 70 percent, have at least one strategy, policy, or law on aging.

-• Africa: The Africa region, which is the second-largest region at 47 countries, has the second-lowest percentage of national plans, with 22 countries (47 percent) possessing a plan on aging.
-Similar to the Eastern Mediterranean, Africa has a relatively young population: in Sub-Saharan Africa, approximately 70 percent of people are younger than 30.
+• Africa: The Africa region, which is the second-largest region at 47 countries, has the lowest percentage of national plans, with 24 countries (51 percent) possessing a plan on aging.
+Similar to the Eastern Mediterranean, Africa has a relatively young population: in sub-Saharan Africa, approximately 70 percent of people are younger than 30.

-• Western Pacific: Although 34 percent of the world’s older people currently live in the Western Pacific region - a figure that is expected to double in the next three decades - only nine of the region’s 27 countries, or around 33 percent, have developed a plan on aging.
-While globally there seems to be a correlation between demographic trends and development of plans on aging, this does not appear to be true for the Western Pacific region.
+• Western Pacific: Although 34 percent of the world’s older people currently live in the Western Pacific region—a figure that is expected to double in the next three decades—only 16 of the region’s 27 countries, or around 59 percent, have developed a plan on aging.
+While globally there seems to be a correlation between demographic trends and development of plans on aging, this does not appear to be true for the Western Pacific region, but the number of has been growing in recent years.

-Indeed, in an independent evaluation of World Bank Support to Aging Countries, researchers identified funding, capacity-building, and research as key areas in which the World Bank, and other multilateral development banks, such as the Inter-American Development Bank, the Asian Development Bank (ADB), and the African Development Bank can support countries as their populations continue to age.
-The ADB, for instance, has already begun to consider population aging in its work streams, with specific reference to population aging in its Strategy 2030.
+Indeed, in an independent evaluation of World Bank Support to Aging Countries, researchers identified funding, capacity-building, and research as key areas in which the World Bank and other multilateral development banks, such as the Inter-American Development Bank (IDB), the Asian Development Bank (ADB), and the African Development Bank (AfDB), can support countries as their populations continue to age.
+The ADB, for instance, has already begun to consider population aging in its work streams, with specific reference to it in its Strategy 2030

 Figure 3